EOSIO/eos/docs/10_utilities/05_eosio-blocklog.md

 link_text: eosio-blocklog
 ---

 `eosio-blocklog` is a command-line interface (CLI) utility that allows node operators to perform low-level tasks on the block logs created by a `nodeos` instance.
-In particular, `eosio-blocklog` performs one of the following operations when run:
+In particular, `eosio-blocklog` can perform one of the following operations when launched:

 * Convert a range of blocks to JSON format, as single objects or array.
 * Generate `blocks.index` from `blocks.log` in blocks directory.